-Start Demo Cluster
+3.1 Start Demo Cluster

-To do the tutorials you'll need a single-machine Citus cluster with a master and two worker PostgreSQL instances.
+To do the tutorial you'll need a single-machine Citus cluster with a master and two worker PostgreSQL instances.
 Follow these instructions to create a temporary installation which is quick to try and easy to remove.